White/Brown/Green 150D/48F DTY Yarn 99.99% Polyester AA Grade Eco-friendly Yarn ...

 Intermingled filament yarns

 High intermingle filament yarns are manufactured using a process known as mingling.
 This process creates sections of the filaments that are intermittently mingled and open.
-The result is a more durable yarn with excellent hand and optical properties.
+The result is a more durable yarn with hand and optical properties.
 This process is particularly suitable for yarns that will be subjected to repeated washing and drying.

 The titer of the filament yarns is important in order to intermingle them properly.
 This can only be achieved by carefully aligning and maintaining the correct tension.
 A lower tension can be used to obtain a higher intermingling density.
 Experiments show that the nip density increases with increasing tension.